cursorless-dev/cursorless/docs/contributing/architecture/tests.md

 Most of the tasks deal with building the Cursorless code except `"Neovim: Launch neovim (test)"` and `"Neovim: Show logs"` which are self explanatory.

-The `Neovim: Launch neovim (test)` task effectively starts `nvim` in the background.
-It is important because it means VSCode won't wait for `nvim` to exit before considering the task to be finished.
-For example, for Windows it executes the `debug-neovim.bat` script. :
+The `Neovim: Launch neovim (test)` task effectively starts `nvim` as a detached process.
+It is important because it means VSCode won't wait for `nvim` to exit before considering the task as finished.
+For example, for Windows it executes the `debug-neovim.bat` script :

 ```json
     {